LOW INCOME HOME ENERGY ASSISTANCE PROGRAM (LIHEAP)

 - Emergency Furnace- This is for homeowners whose furnace is non-operational and who fall within the income guidelines.

-A past due bill or disconnection is not required to be eligible.
+A past due bill or disconnection notice is not required to be eligible.
 Assistance is available for natural gas, propane, heating oil and electricity.
 In some cases, if the heat and electricity is included in the rent, the household may be eligible for some assistance.

 Community Contacts, Inc operates the LIHEAP program throughout Kane and Dekalb counties.
 Funding is provided by the Us Dept. of Health and Human Services and by the State of Illinois Supplemental Low Income Energy Assistance Fund.
 The program is administered throughout the state by the Illinois Department of Commerce and Economic Opportunity.